US lawmakers introduce bill to rein in Apple, Google app stores

 Blumenthal said he expected companion legislation in the House of Representatives "very soon."

-The stakes are high for Apple, whose App Store anchors its $53.8 billion services business and boosts profits as the smartphone market has matured.
+The stakes are high for Apple, whose App Store anchors its $53.8 billion services business as the smartphone market has matured.

-Tile, which makes tags to find lost objects, complained earlier this year about Apple launching a rival product.
+Apple said its app store was "an unprecedented engine of economic growth and innovation, one that now supports more than 2.1 million jobs across all 50 states."

 Google declined to comment, but a spokeswoman cited previous company statements that Android devices often come preloaded with two or more app stores and that app sellers can allow downloads without using Google's Play Store.

-A similar law revision introduced in South Korea could become the first law to globally curb Google's in-app billings.
-Google said last year it would enforce certain in-app payment methods there and receive 30% commission fees from all non-game digital content.
+A similar law revision has been introduced in South Korea.
+Google said last year it would enforce certain in-app payment methods there and receive 30% commission fees from non-game digital content.

 Apple's control over apps on its Store, and 15% to 30% commissions on digital sales have come under regulatory scrutiny.
 A federal judge is reviewing testimony to rule on an antitrust lawsuit by "Fortnite" creator Epic Games.